gvwilson/thirdbit/src/fiction/iffy/index.md

 afraid of who or what might notice.

 "Girl!
 Girl!
 Dammit, woman, where is that affin' girl?"
-Iffy jumped as Uncle Jack bellowed from below deck.
+Iffy jumped as Uncle Jack bellowed below deck.
 He had been out with his biffs the night before, which was Uncle Jack-speak for drinking more than he could handle and gambling more than they could afford.